 Spinach is like any other plant.
 It needs to be watered well and on a regular basis.
 Be sure that you check the soil around your plants.

 When the soil is dry, then you need to add plenty of water.
-This will make sure that the plants have what they need for a few days until you water again.
+This ensures that the plants have what they need for a few days until you water again.

-However, you can also tell it is time to fertilize if your plants aren’t growing as they should.
+You can tell it is time to fertilize if your plants aren’t growing as they should.
 Also, if your spinach isn’t a vibrant colored green, then you’ll know it’s time to add nitrogen to the soil.

-Next, when your spinach plants have reached two inches in height, you’ll know it is time to thin them out.
-You’ll want to put roughly four inches of space between each plant.
+When your spinach plants have reached 2-inches in height, you’ll know it is time to thin them out.
+You’ll have to put roughly 4-inches of space between each plant.